-If we summed up the most asked question that psychologists and therapists have asked into one question, it would be something like this: “Now that I’ve finished my website, how do I get new clients for my private practice?”
+If we summed up the most asked question that psychologists and therapists have asked about marketing into one question, it would be something like this: “Now that I’ve finished my website, how do I get new clients for my private practice?”
 It’s almost like clockwork!
-At this point, we have to provide a soft response like this: “We’ll need to take a look at your website.”
+At this point, we have to provide a gentle response like this: “We’ll need to take a look at your website.”
 Your website is crucial to your private practice’s marketing success.
-In this guide, you’ll learn our top therapist website ideas and 9 actionable steps to build your best therapist website design; a website that will set you up to be successful for years to come!
+In this guide, you’ll learn 9 actionable steps to build your best therapy website; a website that will set you up to stand out from the crowd and be successful for years to come!

 “Your website is crucial to your private practice’s marketing success.”